alexrdz/path-to-ui-architect/src/content/design-systems/creating-an-optimized-icon-management-system.md

 Computed values are the actual value that is derived from the props.
 Basically, making these computed allows them to be tracked by Vue's reactivity system allowing re-renders of the component when the dependency values in our computed properties change.

 Now that we've addressed our props and added types to our component, it's time to write our icon markup.
-Rembmering that we are using SVG sprites, this is where they shine when mixed with component architecture:
+Remembering that we are using SVG sprites, this is where they shine when mixed with component architecture:

 ```vue
 <template>